MetaWatchOpenProjects/MetaWatch-Gen2/Docs/rmp.md

 1 | Show date in DDMM format.
 Default is MMDD.
 2 | Show seconds in the clock.
 Default is not-show.
 3 | Show separation line between widgets in idle mode.
 Default is set.
-4 | Invert display color.
+4 | Enable auto-backlight (backlight switches on automatically when notification comes and the surrounding is too dark).
-5 | Disable alarm for disconnection.
+5 | Reserved.
-6 | Phone draw full screen.
-This shall be set for Gen2 UI.
-See **Write LCD Buffer (0x40)**.
+6 | Reserved.
 7 | Read operation.
 Default is Write.

 **Payload:** not used.